 If you love pasta, still eat the pasta, but also consider adding in foods known for their mood-boosting benefits, like fatty fish and walnuts for omega-3 fatty acids, or leafy greens, oranges, and lentils for folic acid.
 Dark chocolate is also great reducing the symptoms of depression, so, y’know, here’s your permission to drink all the hot chocolate this winter.

-3. Make Self-Care a Priority
+3. Make Small Acts of Self Care a Priority

 We are self-care fanatics here at CF, so it should be no surprise that this advice is here; making time to take care of yourself is super important all the time, but it’s especially important during the winter when your moods might not be at their best.

-6. Talk to Someone
+4. Talk to Someone

 Now is a great time to call long-distance friends, catch up with your far-flung cousins, or make time to just, hang out with your nearby friends or your partner.
 Let them know how you’re feeling, and be sure to check in with them — they may be feeling the winter blues, too.

-7. Let the Light In
+5. Let the Light In

 One of the biggest things that causes the “winter blues” is how little natural light we get during the winter months — trust me, nothing makes you sadder than waking up and going to work when it’s dark, and then leaving work when it’s dark again.